 Sulfate ion exists as many compounds.
-Some of them dissolve in water and some of them make white or different colour precipitates.
+Some of them dissolve in water and some of them give white or different colour precipitates.
 Sulfate compounds of 3d metals show colours.
 Sulfuric acid ( H2SO4 ) is a strong acid and completely dissociate in water to sulfate ion and two hydrogen plus ions.
 H2SO4 is a dibasic acid.

 Following experiments are conducted to test occurrence of sulfate ion.
+A summarized tests

+Calcium sulfate is soluble to some extent in water.
 If Ca2+ and SO42- ions concentration in the water are high, a white precipitate ( CaSO4 ) forms.
 When adding water, precipitate dissolves to give a colourless solution again.

 In here, we are going to study solubility and colours of 3d metal sulfate compounds.